 The ruins cover the brow of a hill between 300 and 400 feet above the level of the plain.
 One of the chief buildings is a well-preserved theatre, with seats commanding a view of the Cibyra plain, and of the mountains towards the Milyas.

-A nearly 2,000-year-old mosaic depicts Medusa, the “serpent-haired, sharp-toothed female monster” of Greek mythology, and adorns the orchestra section of the 3,600-seat Odeon, which served as a concert venue, parliament, court and covered theater in ancient times.
+A nearly 2,000-year-old mosaic depicts Medusa, the “serpent-haired, sharp-toothed female monster” of Greek mythology, and adorns the orchestra section of the 3,600-seat Odeon, which served as a concert venue, parliament, court and covered theatre in ancient times.

 The mosaic is covered by five different layers for nine months of the year to protect it from weather damage.
 Open for visits in the summer period, the mosaic draws visitors until the end of September.